KevinJump/DoStuffWithUmbraco/readme.md

 This is the v15 edition of the DoStuffWithumbraco Repository

+> [!NOTE]
+> This is a work in progress - see the checklists below as we flesh out the exmaples here.

 Tips, Patterns, and code that will help you achive things with the Umbraco codebase.

 ## Where is X